winks/f5n.org/content/blog/2020/a-static-site-generator.md

 replicating all of hugo's features that I actually use is achieved.
 I don't generate CSS from SASS but looking at my Makefile it's not even done by hugo now...

+### Next steps?

 I'm not sure if I'll switch to `nextgen` or if I will add the features I need for micropub, but working with Rust for a few hours made me understand a few things better and I can really use the training.

+So yes, I do think hugo went a little off the rails in the last few years, but I am still very happy with it and I'm thankful it was written, it was the best one I found back then.

+But I dreaded updating and so I never did it, for over 4 years.
+Good thing is that it only parses my own content, is not a network service and so I don't need to care about security.

 [commit1]: https://github.com/winks/nextgen/commit/3c1622f78c6f391af17578e9a12dbc99192f4d61